wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }
 #### const PlayerPocketItem GetPocketItem ( int SlotId ) {: .copyable aria-label='Functions' }

-Get the userdata of the pocketitem (Card,Pill,rune) in a said slot.
+Get the userdata of the pocketitem (Card, Pill, Rune) in a said slot.

 ???+ bug "Bugs"
     This function returns userdata, which can't be processed.
 It is therefore broken and should not be used!